NASA's new Artemis photos have one particular detail that's leaving people shocked

 Artemis I took place at the end of 2022 and was an unmanned test of “NASA's Deep Space Exploration Systems”, while Artemis V – a lunar surface mission – is currently set to take place in late 2028.

-The latest snaps follow NASA sharing a ‘full disk’ shot of Earth on Friday, which sparked several memes about the image being a “group photo”.
+The latest snaps follow NASA sharing a ‘full disk’ shot of Earth, which sparked several memes about the image being a “group photo”.

 Why not read…?